wnyc/cicada/instructions.md

 #### Step 24

-Load up the Arduino program and paste in this code. [link]
+Load up the Arduino program and paste in [this code](http://project.wnyc.org/cicada-detector/arduino/cicada_program_v1.txt).

 Connect the Arduino to your computer with the USB cable.